daniel-iroka/HNG-Mobile-Task2/README.md

 # Features
 ## Architecture
-Although a simple project, this app was built using the MVVM architecture which promotes seperation of concerns, thereby ensuring scalability and robustness of this project if it decides to grow.
+Although a simple project, this app was built using the [MVVM](https://proandroiddev.com/understanding-mvvm-pattern-for-android-in-2021-98b155b37b54) architecture which promotes seperation of concerns, thereby ensuring scalability and robustness of this project if it decides to grow.

 ## About
 - This App was built entirely using kotlin.
-- Makes use of the MVVM Architecture for sepeeration of concerns and project scalabity.
+- Makes use of the MVVM Architecture for seperation of concerns and project scalabity.
 - This App enables users to be able to both View and Edit their personal prefilled details.
 - Clean, readable and interactive UI.
 - Updates to user details happen dynamically in real time to enable smooth UI updates and overall good User experience.
-- No third party Dependencies were used in the making of this project, rather made good use of native libraries, dependencies and plugins were made good use of.
+- No third party Dependencies were used in the making of this project, rather made good use of native libraries, dependencies and plugins.

 ## Assumptions
 - Upon running the app for the first timee, it should come prefilled with the User's personal and professional details.
 - Users should also be able to edit this prefilled details and add their own.
-- Users should also be unable to add their details if they leave out an empty field.
+- Users should also be unable to add their details if they leave out an empty field for proper functioning of the app.
+- A Toast message should appear if the User successfully edits their details or leaves out an empty field.
 - The project should also feature smooth navigation between the two screens without any issues.

 ## Important Note